 Either he had been practicing his craft (“Freelance Writer.
 CBS, AXS, Yahoo!, Examiner, & etc. I review #Games #Tech #Fashion #Travel.
 Casual #MTG #Twitch streamer”) from a cave, or he is an idiot, but in either case, he decided to tweet this…

 Somebody apparently grabbed Leavitt and shook him hard (but not hard enough) as his tweets went viral and he was on the way to becoming the latest Justine.
 A few hours later he tweeted “Too soon?” and this apology:

 Too late.
-His previous employers were in the process of wiping his work off their sites and out of their archives.
-CBS PR disowned him; AXS sent his contribution down the memory hole; so did Yahoo.
+His CBS PR disowned him; AXS sent his contribution down the memory hole; so did Yahoo.
 Boston’s WBZ, which had employed Leavitt, issued a statement condemning his jokes and saying that he was not an employee.
 Publications like Mother Jones, the New York Daily News, Heat Street and The Daily Mail had placed essays attacking him on their websites.
 The reaction by British websites and news organization was even more intense.
 David Leavitt can forget about vacationing in the United Kingdom.
 Ever.